Settings

 - External integrations (SMTP, GraphQL, third-party APIs)

-- Environment Isolation: Define separate secrets for TEST, UAT, and PROD.
+- Environment Isolation: Define separate secrets for TEST, UAT, and PROD environments matching your deployment strategy.

 - Role-based Access Control: Only authorized users can manage secrets.